kivo360/True-Shoe-Size/README.md

 postgres-# \q
 ```

-After running running the following, you should be able to run root.
+After running running the following, you should be able to run the `node.js` app as root in `postgresql`.

 ## Installation Guide for Machine Learning